Healthy people in healthy places.

 - Planning for Healthy Communities

-Highlights health challenges that planners can address and actions that three communities are taking to create healthy communities.
+Highlights health challenges planners can address and actions communities take to make their healthier.

 - UW|360: Healthy Neighborhoods

 - Healthy Human Habits: Howard Frumkin at TEDxRainier

 Learn public health aspects of urban sprawl and the built environment.